tinify/wordpress-plugin/readme.txt

 A: When you remove the plugin all your optimized images will remain optimized.

 = Q: I don't recall uploading 500 photos this month but my limit is already reached.
 How is this number calculated? =
-A: When you upload an image to your website, WordPress will create different sized versions of it (see *Settings > Compress JPEG & PNG images*).
+A: When you upload an image to your website, WordPress will create different sized versions of it (see *Settings > TinyPNG - JPEG, PNG & WebP image compression*).
 The plugin will compress each of these sizes, so when you have 100 images and 5 different sizes you will do 500 compressions.

 = Q: Is there a file size limit? =
 A: No. There are no limitations on the size of the images you want to compress.